csunghye/lexical_pipeline/README.md

 - You will need transcripts (whether automatically transcribed or manually transcribed) to run this program.
 - This program assumes that transcripts are in a WebTrans-like format, where 6 or 7 columns are tab-separated in this order: [(Kit,) Audio, Start, End, Text, Speaker, Task].
 The column names do not need to be like this, but the order must be in this specific order with the exception that the first column (Kit) can be omited.
 If not in this format, please reformat your transcripts before running.

+## Citations
+It is very important to cite all of the following papers when you use the pipeline:
+### For the lexical measures:
+- Word frequency:
+- Word familiarity:
+- Semantic Ambiguity:
+- Age of acquisition:
+- Concretenss:
+- Word length:
+- Lexical diversity:

+### For the dependencies used:
+- spacy:
+- LexicalRichness:
+- NLTK:
+- CMU Pronouncing Dictionary:

+### For the current pipeline:
+-

-If any issues, please contact me via csunghye@sas.upenn.edu
+If you encounter any issues, please contact me via csunghye@sas.upenn.edu